Ultimate Guide to Creating Perfect Robots.txt Files with a Generator

 Disallow: /admin/

-Using an asterisk (*) as the User-agent value creates rules that apply to all crawlers not specifically named elsewhere in the file:
+Using an asterisk (*) as the User-agent value creates rules applying to all crawlers not specifically named:

 # This applies to all crawlers